CodeRandomMC/coderandom-architect-workshop/README.md

-# Jack Pollard | AI Systems Architect Portfolio - Ethical AI & Rapid Prototyping
+# CodeRandom | Where Code Meets Innovation

 > **⚡ Built in <12 hours** - A demonstration of rapid AI application development, ethical AI practices, and modern web architecture
 >